 If you won’t be using your own car, you’ll need to find the best cross country road trip car for your needs.
 If you’ll be traveling in winter or in places with rugged terrain like Southern Utah, it’s recommended to have a four-wheel-drive vehicle that can handle the rougher conditions.

 The first choice is to use a car rental service.
-I like to use rentalcars.com to see what the best rates are for rental cars.
+You can look on rentalcars.com to see what the going rates are for rental cars.
 It’s a search engine that specializes in rental cars prices across the web.
 In general, you can expect to pay $50-$100 a day for a rental.
 However, you can often get a discounted rate if you’ll be using the car for a longer period.

 Also, don’t forget if you are only going one way with the car, most places will charge a one way delivery fee.

 If you like the idea of an RV, but want something smaller, you could also opt for a converted van that typically has a bed, a fridge, and other amenities.
-There aren’t many nationwide van rental places, so you can check the above sites I mentioned, RV Share and Outdoorsy, or you can do a google search for “your location and campervan rental.”
+It’s a great option for solo or couples travel.
+The biggest renter of camper vans is Escape Campervans.
+Since they have multiple offices, it’s a great choice for someone who wants a one way rental.
+You can also check the sites I mentioned above, RV Share and Outdoorsy, for camper van rentals.

 An RV or campervan rental can range from $100-$500 a day.
 It’s a more expensive option, but the potential for savings are better because you can cook your own meals and potentially camp for free.
 But don’t forget about gas prices!
 Which brings me to our next section..coming up with a cross country road trip budget.